Don't Call Me Angel

 "Don't Call Me Angel" is a song by American singers Ariana Grande, Miley Cyrus, and Lana Del Rey.
 It was released on September 13, 2019, by Republic Records as the lead single from the soundtrack to the film Charlie's Angels, based on the television series of the same name created by Ivan Goff and Ben Roberts.
-The song reached number one in Greece, Hungary, Iceland, Lebanon, and Israel, as well as the top five in eleven other countries.
+The song reached number one in Greece, Hungary, Iceland, Lebanon, Scotland and Israel, as well as the top five in eleven other countries.

 Background and composition

 Grande, Cyrus, and Del Rey had collaborated on the theme song for the 2019 film Charlie's Angels.
 The song was written by Grande, Alma-Sofia Miettinen, Ilya Salmanzadeh, Del Rey, Max Martin, Cyrus and Savan Kotecha.
 "Don't Call Me Angel" is a pop and trap song with "lightly hip-hop-infused production".

 Critical reception

 The song received a lukewarm reaction from critics.
 Vulture's Craig Jenkins wrote that the single "blends styles that sound fine alone but struggle to jell together ... such is the vastness of the space between the singers present".
-Stacy Anderson of Pitchfork stated that the pop stars "meet at a lower creative common denominator than they've enjoyed lately" while adding that the song has "distinct flatness".
+Stacey Anderson of Pitchfork stated that the pop stars "meet at a lower creative common denominator than they've enjoyed lately" while adding that the song has "distinct flatness".
 Writing for NME, Rhian Daly claimed it was "definitely not the follow-up to Destiny's Child's own Charlie's Angels theme" and that the collaboration was "far less potent".